Children and Parenting

 For more information go to the HIPPY Australia website.

-ACIL Allen Consulting was engaged by the Department of Social Services to evaluate the appropriateness, effectiveness and efficiency of the Home Interaction Program for Parents and Youngsters (HIPPY).
+In 2017, ACIL Allen Consulting was engaged by the Department of Social Services to evaluate the appropriateness, effectiveness and efficiency of the Home Interaction Program for Parents and Youngsters (HIPPY).
 The evaluation used a mixed-methods approach including a review of national and international literature, analysis of HIPPY administrative data provided by Brotherhood of St Laurence and consultations with stakeholders in 20 HIPPY sites.
+The HIPPY evaluation report was finalised in March 2018.